 But don’t stop there.
 Where Baystreet and the Queen’s Hwy merge, you’ll find the Hope Town Sailing Club (blink and you’ll miss it) with their small fleet of Sunfish, Prams, and Lasers.
 The picturesque pier provides a nice photo op.

-Hopetown Canvas sells beautiful canvas bags and rents bicycles by which to explore the rest of the island.
+Hopetown Canvas sells beautiful canvas bags and rents bicycles to explore the rest of the island.

 EBB Tide Bahamian Gifts and Sun-Dried T’s have a small selection of clothing and souvenirs.
 Look for the Post Office Dock to catch a water taxi to Hope Town Inn & Marina, from where you can hike to the Elbow Reef Lighthouse.